1. What vehicle do you use for tours?

 9. What should I leave at the hotel?

-On board, we will have umbrellas, flashlights, reef-safe sunscreen, insect repellent, a first-aid kit, handy wipes, our “courtesy kit” (toilet paper and feminine products), and a cooler with water.
+On board, we will have umbrellas, flashlights, reef-safe sunscreen, natural insect repellent, first-aid kit, handy wipes, our “courtesy kit” (toilet paper and feminine products), extra towels, mini backpacks, light snacks, and a cooler with waters.

 10. What about food & drinks?

 11. I’m not very fit/adventurous/mobile, will I be able to keep up?